linuxx/DayZMapper/README.md

 1000 				// map X size in meters, these can be found in the dayz database 1000 				// map Y size in meters
 </pre>

-If you have any questions ask zamp @ freenode/ircnet/quakenet/whatever just whois me.